 These alternative proposals are by no means our preferred position.
 They are only presented as options to seek to minimise as much as possible the disruption and substantial economic loss that both our members and the Government will sustain should it proceed with its proposed course of action.

-We trust that the Department and the Government will give careful consideration to the matters set out in this submission.
+We trust that the Honourable Minister will give careful consideration to the matters set out in this submission.